-The Luhn algorithm was developed by German computer scientist Hans Peter Luhn in 1954.
+German computer scientist Hans Peter Luhn developed the Luhn algorithm in 1954.
 It calculates simple checksum formula used to validate identification numbers such as credit card numbers.
-The algorithm was designed to protect against accidental errors, such as a digit mistyping.
+The algorithm was designed to protect against accidental errors, such as digit mistyping.
 It will detect any single-digit error, as well as almost all transpositions of adjacent digits.
-It will not, however, detect transposition of the two-digit sequence 09 to 90 (or vice versa).
+However, it will not detect transposition of the two-digit sequence 09 to 90 (or vice versa).

-The calculator below gives Luhn checksum of the given digit sequence.
-The sequence is considered valid if the checksum mod 10 equals to zero.
-It also gives the next check digit to be appended at the end of source sequence to form valid number according Luhn algorithm.
+The calculator below gives Luhn's checksum of the given digit sequence.
+The sequence is considered valid if the checksum mod 10 equals zero.
+It also gives the next check digit to be appended at the end of the source sequence to form a valid number according to the Luhn algorithm.

-The formula is quite simple: to calculate Luhn checksum you need to sum all odd digits ( calculating from right to left, so last digit is considered N1) plus sum of all even digits multiplied by 2, if the product of multiplication is greater than 9 you must substract 9.
-If the last digit of the ckecksum is zero, the whole sequence is valid.
+The formula is quite simple: to calculate the Luhn checksum, you need to sum all odd digits ( calculating from right to left, so the last digit is considered N1) plus the sum of all even digits multiplied by 2 (if the product of multiplication is greater than 9 you must subtract 9).
+If the last digit of the checksum is zero, the whole sequence is valid.

-To produce validation digit we can simply append "0" to source sequence and calculate Luhn checksum again.
-If last digit of the obtained checksum is zero then the validation digit is also zero, otherwise validation digit can be obtained by substracting last checksum digit from 10.
+To produce a validation digit, we can append "0" to the source sequence and calculate the Luhn checksum again.
+If the last digit of the obtained checksum is zero, then the validation digit is also zero; otherwise, the validation digit can be obtained by subtracting the last checksum digit from 10.